Dan Havel’s Public Art including “Wildlife Sanctuary”

 This “True North” public art exhibit on Heights Boulevard was only temporary and ended in November of 2014.

-So if you missed seeing the other seven sculptures by local recognized artists whose works are represented locally, nationally and in some cases internationally, you can catch up by clicking on the highlighted links below.
+So if you missed seeing the other seven sculptures by locally recognized artists whose works are represented locally, nationally and in some cases internationally, you could catch up by clicking on the highlighted links below.

 As you can tell from the photos showing the “Wildlife Sanctuary” the Houston Heights is a neighborhood lined with many trees.
 It has houses ranging from Victorian beauties to charming bungalows and everything in between.
-A well established hike and bike trail is great for people who wish to exercise in safety off of more heavily trafficked streets.
+A well-established hike and bike trail are great for people who wish to exercise in safety off of more heavily trafficked streets.

 Many artists live there.
 Gus Kopriva who is a co-curator of the “True North” exhibit has his Redbud Gallery located in the Heights at 11th Street and Courtland Street.